open-component-model/ocm-spec/README.md

 Compared with other standards like [CyclonDX](https://cyclonedx.org/), this makes OCM a simpler model with more detailed and unambiguous specifications with respect to delivery and deployment related aspects like transport and signing of software artefacts.
+Further information about artefacts (like typical SBOMs) can be added using labels, additional resources or even component versions.

 It is a completely technology-agnostic model to describe artefacts and the technical access to their content.
 Technology-agnostic means: